Waikato/weka-wiki/docs/formats_and_processing/creating_arff_file.md

 ```

 # Missing values
 By default, a new double array will be initialized with 0s.
-In case you want to be a value missing at a certain position, you have to explicitly set the *missing value* via the `missingValue()` method of the `weka.core.Instance` class.
-In Weka > 3.7.1 Instance is an interface, so `missingValue()` moved into `weka.core.Utils`.
+In case you want to be a value missing at a certain position, you have to explicitly set the *missing value* via the `missingValue()` method of the `weka.core.Utils` class.
 In case you already have an existing `weka.core.Instance` object, then you use its `setMissing(int)` method, which sets a missing value at the given position.
 Here are examples, which set the **third** attribute to missing:

 * double array:

     ```
     double[] vals = ...  // from somewhere, e.g., from AttTest.java example
-    vals[2] = Instance.missingValue(); // or ... = Utils.missingValue() for Weka > 3.7.1
+    vals[2] = Utils.missingValue();
     ```

 * `weka.core.Instance` object:

     ```
     double[] vals = ... // from somewhere, e.g., from AttTest.java example
-    Instance inst = new Instance(1.0, vals);
+    Instance inst = new DenseInstance(1.0, vals);
     inst.setMissing(2);
     ```